 Kurdish forces have proven adept at providing local security in the Kurdish autonomous zones, but less capable at independent military operations.
 Their successes have often included Western support, including from the C.I.A. and the American Special Forces.
 But they are not trained, equipped or organized for large-scale independent operations, for integrating fire support into their ground operations, or for countering aggressive insurgent bombing campaigns.

-Those deficiencies were apparent in fighting in recent days, as ISIS captured several towns over the weekend and continued its march north.
+Those deficiencies were apparent in fighting in recent days, as ISIS captured several towns over the weekend and continued its march north.3) Control of Mosul Dam is a huge victory for ISIS:

 The dam, on the Tigris River about 30 miles northwest of Mosul, provides electricity to Mosul and controls the water supply for a large area.
-A report published in 2007 by the United States government, which had been involved with work on the dam and spent nearly $30 million on repairs, warned that should it fail, a 65-foot wave of water would be unleashed across areas of northern Iraq
+A report published in 2007 by the United States government, which had been involved with work on the dam and spent nearly $30 million on repairs, warned that should it fail, a 65-foot wave of water would be unleashed across areas of northern Iraq.

 Stuart W. Bowen Jr., the former special inspector general for Iraq reconstruction, who oversaw the 2007 report on the dam, said ISIS could certainly use the dam as a weapon of war, but that it could also use it as a means of finance, by extorting money in exchange for water or electricity.